-Determined to rise above his modest roots in India, Daas earned his bachelor’s degree in architecture at Jawaharlal Nehru Technological University in Hyderabad, India.
-That same fortitude led him to immigrate to the United States, earning a master of architecture in urban design from Kansas State University, and an executive doctor of education degree in higher education management from the University of Pennsylvania.
+Daas earned his bachelor’s degree in architecture at Jawaharlal Nehru Technological University, India, with an A.P.
+Riding Club Gold Medal in 1990.
+He earned a master’s of architecture in urban design from Kansas State University, and an executive doctoral degree in higher education management from the University of Pennsylvania.

-Prior to joining Ball State, Daas served as the Chair of Department of Architecture at Ball State University, Indiana, as the Associate Dean for Academic Affairs and Research of the College of Architecture at the University of Texas at San Antonio, and as a Visiting Assistant Professor at Kansas State University.
+Prior to joining the University of Kansas, Daas served as the Chair of Department of Architecture at Ball State University, Indiana, as the Associate Dean for Academic Affairs and Research of the College of Architecture at the University of Texas at San Antonio, and as a Visiting Assistant Professor at Kansas State University.
 He also worked with professional firms in Chicago and Kansas City.

 Daas publishes widely in scholarly and popular forums and has delivered keynote speeches at conferences across the world.
 In addition to many scholarly or design works, he is the author of the book Leading with Aesthetics: The Transformational Leadership of President Charles M. Vest at M.I.T. (from Lexington Books) that presents a new and entrepreneurial approach to higher education leadership informed by frameworks from design, management, philosophy, political science, and psychodynamics.

 At the University of Texas at San Antonio, he won the President’s Distinguished Achievement Award for Creative Production.
-Additionally, he is a co-recipient of a 2001 Kansas City AIA Merit Award for the Baron BMW Dealership building, and a 2007 recipient of International Fabrics Foundation Outstanding Achievement Award for the design and construction of Advanced Fabrics Exhibition.
+Additionally, he is a co-recipient of a Kansas City AIA Merit Award for the Baron BMW Dealership building in Merriam, Ks; and a recipient of International Fabrics Foundation Outstanding Achievement Award for the design and construction of Advanced Fabrics Exhibition.

 Daas has been actively involved with federal funding agencies.
 He has been a peer reviewer for the National Science Foundation and served on an NSF delegation to Israel in 2010 to explore bilateral research opportunities in sustainable materials and technologies.
 In 2011, he chaired an NSF symposium and workshop on Materials and Manufacturing for Extreme Affordability at Ball State.
-Daas also has served on research review panels for the Canadian government and, in 2012, was part of a U.S.-Ireland higher education summit in Dublin convened by the Irish Education Ministry and the University of Pennsylvania’s Graduate School of Education.
+Daas also has served on research review panels for the Canadian government.

 His creative spirit extends beyond his work–Daas is also an award winning creative writer and poet with a particular interest in Latin American existentialist and magic realist literature.